arshiars/EunoiaCapital/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: Section with a form subtitle
-    text: |
+    text: >
       Have a real estate investment opportunity or cutting-edge idea?

-      We'd love to hear back from you!
+      We'd love to hear from you!
+Fill the form and we'll respond within one hour.
     media:
       fields:
         - name: name